 There are also many differences in the detail of facial features: wider, narrower, squarer or rounder faces; wider, narrower, longer, shorter, hooked, straight or upturned noses; the size, positioning and shape of the eyes; rounded or pointed ears of differing sizes and shapes; small or large mouths, lips and (to some extent) teeth; jutting or receding chins, etc.

 Humans can even have features resembling other species, such as fur, feathers, scales, muzzle-shaped faces, horns, claws, tails, wings and so on.
 The resemblance may be to a specific type of animal or may be more general, and may be localized to certain parts of the body.
-These features show considerable regional variation; in different worlds and parts of worlds, different animal features are observed, and in some parts they are rare overall.

 Humans also vary widely in the length of life cycle.
 The most common life cycle sees a pregnancy of around eight to ten months, a childhood of about ten to fifteen years, an adolescence of a few more years and physical adulthood reached around fourteen to twenty-three (with perhaps a few more years for the temperament to settle down).
 Humans with this life cycle have a mature phase of about 20 to 30 more years, and then start to suffer slowing and weakening effects from age.
 Mortality rates therefore increase and, even without infection or injury, age-related death may occur from about seventy onwards.
 Variant life cycles do not get very much faster than this, with twelve being about the earliest humans have been known to mature physically, but there is great variation at the slower end.
 Some individuals can spend up to two years in the womb, with decades of childhood, a decade or more of adolescence and many decades or even a few centuries of physical vigour.
 It is hard to say what the upper limit to natural human lifespan is, because disease or violence tend to intervene at some point, and some may be using magic or other means to prolong their lives beyond what nature has given them.